goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

 zalchemy provides a transparent way to connect a table to a database (engine).

-A SQLAlchemy engine is represented as a utility :
+A SQLAlchemy engine is represented as a utility:

   >>> from z3c.zalchemy.datamanager import AlchemyEngineUtility
   >>> engineUtility = AlchemyEngineUtility(